-1. Wash toor dal & cook it for 3-4 whistles using 3/4 cup of water.
+1. Wash toor dal & pressure cook it for 3-4 whistles using 3/4 cup of water.

-2. Wash spinach, chop off the mature portions of their stem.
-You know it’s a mature stem when it leaves a little extra fiber of the stem hanging off.
+2. Wash spinach, chop off the roots.
+Use the stems except portions where it's extra mature.
+You know the portion's mature when it leaves a little extra fiber of the stem hanging off.

 3. Finely chop spinach.

 4. Add chopped spinach to the pressure cooker containing cooked toor dal & cook it for a single whistle.

 5. Meanwhile, fry dried red chillies with few drops of oil for few seconds.

 Frying helps remove it's raw flavour, helps red chillies get crispy thus, helps them powder easily on grinding.

 6. Once it cools down, grind them along with grated coconut, roughly chopped half an onion, tamarind and salt into a smooth paste using as much water as needed.

 7. Transfer the ground masala, cooked toor dal, spinach into a cooking vessel.